karanchahal/papers/Algo_Part2.md

 - V(i, Vi+1) belongs to E, for 1 < i < n-1, (Vn,V1) belongs to E.

 Checking for solution n is not always easy (polynomial)

+# Computational Problems, Computing, Algorithms, P, NP

+Alphabet Sigma = {0,1}
+= {a,z}
+= {a,z,A-Z, 0-9,!@#$...}

+STring over alphabet = Sigma star = Set of all finite length strings over sigma = {enumerate all strings in increasing order of length}
+Epsilon . is empty string.

+## Language
+L is set of string but not set of all strings.
+L is a set of STRINGS.
+L is subset of Sigma star.

+Leven = set of all even length strings.
+L english = Set of all valid words in dictonary. and so on...

+Computational Problem is basically membership problem of a language !!

+For every language L, there is a decision problem Pl

+" Given input x belongs to sigma star, is x belonging to L ? "

+Note: For every Language L, there is a decision membership problem Pl "Given input x belongs to Sigma star, is x belongs to L ? "
+- Size of input n = abs x.

+Note: every decision problem can be cast/ translated as a membership problem for an apprx language L.

+Eery object can be encoded into a string say for example a graph: make a string of adjacency matrix.
+Sigma: {0,1,#}
+0011#0101:01010 etc.

+More examples of computational problems:

+Lgraphs = {<G> G is a undirected graph } ; here diagonal should be zero, Mij = Mji.

+Lbipartite = {<G> | G is a bipartite graph}: Plbipartite :  Given graph, is it bipartite.

+L half_clique = {Set of all graphs G, G has 2n vertices and has a clique of size n }.

+L clique = {<G,k> |  G has clique has size >= K}

+L3sat = {All formulas phi, such that phi has a satisfying assignment}

+# Computational Device

+TURING MACHINES !!!!

+It solves a computational problem.

+Takes input x outputs yes or no whether x belongs to lang, no if x doesnt belong to lang.
+T(n) = worst case.

+## Turing Machine

+It has 2 componoents, one is called the input tape.
+ A tape is simply an infinte sequence in one direction of cells.
+Each cell contains a symbol.
+ Given A alphabet sigma = {0, 1}, each cell would contain 0 or 1.

+ Given input x we write it down as initial prefix in input tape.

+ There will be a special token, we mention where input has ended.
+We use the blank symbol to portray this.

+ So we can think of input tape inital version to be input x and infinte series of Blanks.

+ gamma = sigma union infinite series of blanks.

+ Second compinent in turing machine is control.

+ We have Q:  finite set of "states" .
+S1, s2,...sk. , S start, Saccept, Sreject.
+  Machine or control starts from S start. called start state.

+ k is independent of n, length of input.
+The description of machine is of constant size.

+ Program is a bunch of instructions of following type:

+Example Of Instruction :=> If current state equals S6. symbol read = '0', then change state to S8, chamge symbol at pointer to '1', move pointer by one place to right.

+ Set of instructions
+ Gamma: Q x P-> Q x P x {left, right, or stay put}

+ Gamma is set of symbols pointed by pointer.
+ You can iagena table: we have 10 alphabets, 36 set of states. so we will have 360 gamma.

+ M = {(Q, sigma, P, gamma, s_start, s_accept, s_reject)}

+ Execution COmputing

+ Initial config pointer or contrl is at S_start:

+ AT some point we have to conclude if x is in language or not.

+ In T(n): The machine enters accept or reject.

+ One would want to design a turing machine that for some T(n) on input of length n,  the machine executes at most T (n) steps and enters either the state Saccept or Sreject.

+Algorithm for problem L that runs in time T(n).

+WHat if machine goes on indefinitely, its the theory of undecidable problems.

+Exercies: Consider Language is palindromes, {all x such that x = reverse x}
+Sigma = {0,1}

+Claim: n^2 algorithms: 01100100BBB
+States incorprate memory:

+Time complexity of Turning Machine problem,  will be polynomial to T(n) if T(n) is a computer running time.